26 Best Places To Visit In Spiti Valley: A Detailed Guide

 The Lhalung Monastery takes center stage in this small hamlet, and is believed to be among the earliest monasteries founded in Spiti.
 You can still find the feeble ruins and remnants of its outer walls standing upright against the test of time, along with the village’s sacred tree that is said to be as old as the monastery itself.

-Inside the monastery, the structures and idols of deities have been left in their original and “purest” form to signify that their age-old heritage hasn’t succumbed with the passage of time, an attribute true of a lot of remote places to visit in Spiti Valley where locals have preserved ancient shrines, text, and relics to keep a part of their legacy alive.
+Inside the monastery, the structures and idols of deities have been left in their original and “purest” form to signify that their age-old heritage hasn’t succumbed with the passage of time, an attribute true of a lot of remote places to visit in Spiti Valley where locals have preserved ancient shrines, wildlife, watching, text, and relics to keep a part of their legacy alive.

 Location: Spiti Valley, Lahaul & Spiti